LRNATHD/portfolio/docs/hardware/ch572/start/start.md

 ## Foreword
 According to the datasheet, the CH572 was made "for 2.4G wireless communication applications and simple Bluetooth applications with low pin count"
-This is nowhere near the full picture. this is one of the greatest microcontroller in existence.
+This is a vast understatement, as this is one of the most cost effective chips ever.

 ## Features
+The CH572 features 256kb of flash and 12kb of ram, bluetooth and 2.4ghz rf, I2C, SPI, PWM, GPIO,
 ### CH570 vs CH572
 The only difference is that the 72 support BLE 5.0.
 This is solely due to the code being allowed to run on it, **if you are using the ch32fun library, there is <u> NO DIFFERENCE </u> between the 2 chips** <br>
-## Useful Links

 ## Software